CJMki/cj-s-nodejs-express-boilerplate/README.md

 ## Environment Variables

 The environment variables can be found and modified in the `.env` files.
-- keep the general variables in the `.env` file and use .env.*env mode* files for values which are specific the certain mode.
+- keep the general variables in the `.env` file and use .env.*env mode* files for values which are specific to a certain mode.
 - create .env.*.locally using a CI when running in production because it is not recommended to commit sensitive information to the repository.

 ## Validation